emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

     - **Template-Described**

       With this approach, you can define a template in the **Write Data** section, including as many items as needed, each with the required contextual information per row.
 When this template is provided, the system will generate IoTDB data by applying it to the MQTT message.
+The template for writing data supports batch setting via CSV file.
+For details, refer to [Batch Setting](#batch-setting).

       For example, consider this template: